Pooja-Lohar25/GRS/README.md

 ### Admins
 All HODs and higher authorities(Principal,Vice Principal etc) of the university and college.<br>
-Selection of Admin depends on the institute.
+Selection of Admin depends on the institute. <br>
 Functional Requirements
 - Login/Resgitration
 - View Performance of Faculties